dev-brendanprice/Portfolio/README.md

 # My Portfolio Website.

-Minimalistic design used to show my skills, projects, and qualities.
+Minimalistic design used to present all my projects, and relative links.

 # Clone Me!